arturcarvalho/tutorial-1/README.md

 Since all of the DB columns were required in the `schema.prisma` file they are marked as required here (the `!` suffix on the datatype).

-> Remember: `schema.prisma` requires an extra `?` character when a field is _not_ required, GraphQL's SDL requires an extra `!` when a field _is_ required.
+> **Remember:** `schema.prisma` syntax requires an extra `?` character when a field is _not_ required, GraphQL's SDL syntax requires an extra `!` when a field _is_ required.

-As described in [Side Quest: How Redwood Deals with Data](#side-quest-how-redwood-works-with-data) there are no explict resolvers defined in the SDL file.
-Redwood follows a simple naming convention—each field listed in the `Query` and `Mutation` types map to a function with the same name in the `services` file with the same name as the `sdl` file (`api/src/graphqal/contacts.sdl.js -> api/src/services/contacts.js`)
+As described in [Side Quest: How Redwood Deals with Data](side-quest-how-redwood-works-with-data) there are no explict resolvers defined in the SDL file.
+Redwood follows a simple naming convention—each field listed in the `Query` and `Mutation` types map to a function with the same name in the `services` file with the same name as the `sdl` file (`api/src/graphqal/contacts.sdl.js -> api/src/services/contacts/contacts.js`)

 In this case we're creating a single `Mutation` that we'll call `createContact`.
-Add that to the end of the SDL file:
+Add that to the end of the SDL file (before the closing backtick):

 ```javascript
 // api/src/graphql/contacts.sdl.js